rrrRbert360/SmartBirdHouse/README.md

-# SmartBirdHouse RaspberryPI; a self-publishing Youtube Bird House.
+# SmartBirdHouse RaspberryPI; a self-publishing YouTube Bird House.

 ## Description
-Welcome to the Smart DIY Birdbox located in The Hague.
+Welcome to this DIY Smart Birdbox project.
 This self-publishing birdbox operates autonomously and self-publishes short video clips to its own youtube channel.
 Clips which are not viewed or old are ranked low and automatically deleted by the Birdbox’s algorithm.
 If you want to prevent a clip to be deleted, like it or place your comment.

+This implies that the birdhouse maintains its own YouTube channel and keeps it clean.
+It also sents OpenData (temp,humidity,day visits) so GUI-AI- and other enthusiasts can pick-up the data for further processing.
-OpenData (temp,humidity,day visits is free available via MQTT Server: test.mosquitto.org Topic: aterhzhwlz/#
+The open data is free available via MQTT Server: test.mosquitto.org Topic: aterhzhwlz/#

 This is a DIY volunteer project  of IOTC360 to promote coding to kids and managers.
 IoT- and Smart devices are not rocket-science and can be made by everyone who is interested.